Biology: Systematics, phylogenetics, and taxonomy

-Biosphere

-Fast carbon cycle showing the movement of carbon between land, atmosphere, and oceans in billions of tons per year.
-Yellow numbers are natural fluxes, red are human contributions, white are stored carbon.
-Effects of the slow carbon cycle, such as volcanic and tectonic activity, are not included.

-In the global ecosystem or biosphere, matter exists as different interacting compartments, which can be biotic or abiotic as well as accessible or inaccessible, depending on their forms and locations.
-For example, matter from terrestrial autotrophs are both biotic and accessible to other organisms whereas the matter in rocks and minerals are abiotic and inaccessible.
-A biogeochemical cycle is a pathway by which specific elements of matter are turned over or moved through the biotic (biosphere) and the abiotic (lithosphere, atmosphere, and hydrosphere) compartments of Earth.
-There are biogeochemical cycles for nitrogen, carbon, and water.
+Systematics is the study of the diversification of living forms, both past and present, and the relationships among living things through time.
+Relationships are visualized as evolutionary trees, studied using phylogenetics, and creating a unified taxonomy of life.

-Conservation
+Conservation biology

 Conservation biology is the study of the conservation of Earth's biodiversity with the aim of protecting species, their habitats, and ecosystems from excessive rates of extinction and the erosion of biotic interactions.
 It is concerned with factors that influence the maintenance, loss, and restoration of biodiversity and the science of sustaining evolutionary processes that engender genetic, population, species, and ecosystem diversity.
 The concern stems from estimates suggesting that up to 50% of all species on the planet will disappear within the next 50 years, which has contributed to poverty, starvation, and will reset the course of evolution on this planet.
-Biodiversity affects the functioning of ecosystems, which provide a variety of services upon which people depend.
-Conservation biologists research and educate on the trends of biodiversity loss, species extinctions, and the negative effect these are having on our capabilities to sustain the well-being of human society.
-Organizations and citizens are responding to the current biodiversity crisis through conservation action plans that direct research, monitoring, and education programs that engage concerns at local through global scales.
+Conservation biologists research the trends of biodiversity loss, species extinctions, and the negative effect these are having on our capabilities to sustain the well-being of human society.